Enhanced-rate Iterative Beamformers for Active IRS-assisted Wireless Communications: Introduction

 In \cite{Dailinglong2021active}, a comparison between passive and active IRSs was made to show that the latter may harvest a dramatic rate gain over the former in typical scenarios.
 In the single-user case, in \cite{Dailinglong2021active}, the authors proposed a equal-gain reflecting (EGR) beamformer with phase alignment with the corresponding product channel and equal amplifying factor.
-Obviously, this method haven't fully explored the double-fading benefits of product channels.
-To address such a problem, in \cite{Liujing2022}, three high-performance methods, Max-RSNR, MRR and SRR, were proposed.
-Simulation results showed that the proposed three methods perform much better than existing EGR in accordance with rate performance.
-Due to their non-optimal closed-form or semi-closed-form solutions with low-complexities, there are still a large room to improve the achievable rate performance.
-Thus, in this paper, we propose three enhanced-rate iterative beamformers.
-The main contributions of this paper are summarized as follows: \begin{enumerate} \item Motivated by the concepts of maximum ratio combing and Max-RSNR, an iterative generalized maximum ratio reflection (GMRR) is casted by reducing the feature matrix of Max-RSNR to a diagonal square matrix.
-This handling not only decreases the complexity of the original Max-RSNR but also improve its rate performance.
-According to simulation results, the proposed iterative GMRR makes a substantial rate enhancements over MMR and Max-RSNR.
+Obviously, this method has not fully explored the double-fading benefits of product channels.
+To address such a problem, in \cite{Liujing2022}, three high-performance methods, maximum reflecting signal-to-noise ratio (Max-RSNR), maximum ratio reflecting (MRR) and selective ratio combining (SRR), were proposed.
+Their main advantages are low-complexity with closed-form or semi-closed-form solutions and realize some rate improvement over EGR in \cite{Dailinglong2021active}.
+In active IRS aided single-input multiple-output scenario \cite{long2021active}, successive convex approximation (SCA) was proposed to separately design the amplitude and phase of the active IRS via maximizing user's achievable rate.
+But, their aim is to not maximize the total SNR at user in as \cite{Liujing2022}.
+For example, the best beamformer Max-RSNR in \cite{Liujing2022} is only to maximize the reflected SNR by omitting the direct-path signal.
+Thus, it is obvious that there is still a large performance room to improve the achievable rate in such an active IRS-aided system.
+Thus, in this paper, to harvest more rate gain achieved by active IRS, we propose three enhanced-rate iterative beamformers with slight increased complexities.